Liberatedwinner/DifferentiableRankingMetric/README.md

 python ours-fb.py --dataset_name=ml-20m --pos_sample=1 --infer_dot=0
 ```

-6. If you need to check the result of training, you can read it with *Data statistics.ipynb*.
+6. If you need to check the result of training, you can read it with *Evaluation result.ipynb*.

 #### Datasets